2012 Burgas bus bombing: Conviction

 In September 2020, a Bulgarian court sentenced in absentia two men to life in prison in connection with the bombing.
-The first was Meliad Farah, dual Lebanese-Austrialian National, while the second was Hassan El Hajj Hassan, a dual Lebanese-Canadian national.
+The first was Meliad Farah, dual Lebanese-Australian National, while the second was Hassan El Hajj Hassan, a dual Lebanese-Canadian national.
 The whereabouts of both men were unknown and because of this they were placed on an Interpol red notice.

 Reactions

 The terrorist attack in Burgas was denounced by governments and supranational organizations worldwide.
-Bulgaria's EU Humanitarian Aid Commissioner Kristalina Georgieva expressed her shock and sadness; Prime Minister Boyko Borisov called Israeli Prime Minister Benjamin Netanyahu and conveyed his condolences over the attack; Foreign Minister Nickolay Mladenov condemned the attack but said that it would be a mistake to prematurely jump to conclusions.
+Bulgaria's EU Humanitarian Aid Commissioner Kristalina Georgieva expressed her shock and sadness; Prime Minister Boyko Borisov called Israeli prime minister Benjamin Netanyahu and conveyed his condolences over the attack; Foreign Minister Nickolay Mladenov condemned the attack but said that it would be a mistake to prematurely jump to conclusions.

 The Bulgarian Parliament unanimously adopted a declaration the day after the attack which condemned the terror attack, and urged the relevant authorities to take all measures in order to catch and bring to justice the perpetrators of the attack.
 The office of the Chief Mufti, Bulgaria's principal Muslim leader, condemned the terrorist attack and expressed its condolences to the families of the victims.
 The office excluded "the possibility that such people are Muslims."

 Across the globe, foreign governments offered support and solidarity to the citizens and authorities of Bulgaria and Israel, and expressed their condolences for the victims.
 United Nations Secretary-General Ban Ki-moon condemned the attack in "the strongest possible terms" and expressed his condolences, and the United Nations Security Council unanimously condemned the attack in Burgas as a terrorist attack and expressed its condolences as well.